tamitakada/APCSFinalProject/README.md

 [6/7] Sadid - I created the background for a longer race and made a button that would start a longer race.

 [6/9] Sadid - I changed the point requirements for liveries and upgrades.
 I also added puddles on the track when the weather is rainy.

+[6/10] Tami - I switched the image to rendered shapes for the race background, and I made the shapes move according to the fraction of the race traveled by the user's car.
+I also made the faster car also move further than the slower car, and I added the finish line and dividing lines.